-Lo Marie’s aesthetic encompasses jazz harmonic constructs, urban grooves, soulful guitar passages, and the expressivity of the jazz and neo-soul vocal traditions.
-Her debut EP, Beyond the Age of Reason (2012), produced by ace Nashville session man Jerry Kimbrough, earned Lo Marie an international following, enabling her to tour the US from New York to Los Angeles.
-Her follow-up, Solid Ground (2015), also produced by Kimbrough, won the “Jazz Album of the Year at the 2015 MAMA Awards (Madison Area Music Association Awards).
+Lo Marie previously released the debut EP, Beyond the Age of Reason (2012), produced by ace Nashville session man Jerry Kimbrough.
+This well-received effort earned Lo Marie an international following out of the gate, enabling her to tour the US, from New York to Los Angeles.
+Her follow-up, Solid Ground (2015), also produced by Kimbrough, won the “Jazz Album of the Year: at the 2015 MAMA Awards (Madison Area Music Association Awards).
 In 2018, Lo Marie won MAMA awards for “Best Female Vocalist,” “Best Jazz Performer,” and “Cover Song of the Year” for her duet, "I've Got A Crush On You," with the legendary guitar player Cliff Frederiksen.
 In 2020, Lo Marie swept the MAMAs, netting 5 awards, including “Artist of the Year.”

 At first, Lo Marie aspired to become an opera singer, but soon found she craved more open artistic expression.
 Lo Marie discovered a satisfying creative outlet in jazz, eventually studying with well-known guitarist Jerry Kimbrough while formally studying music at Vanderbilt University in Nashville, Tennessee where she earned a Bachelor’s Degree of Music in Voice and a Bachelor’s Degree in Economics.
 While at Vanderbilt, Lo Marie also studied under the great Billy Adair, the university’s director of jazz studies, and played in his professional big band, The Establishment.

 "If there was ever any doubt that the Madison music scene oozes not only with talent but also with class, one need look no further than Lo Marie.
-Her tasteful blend of jazz and soul comes alive on Le Reve, a seven-song album that is nothing short of world-class.
+Her tasteful blend of jazz and soul comes alive on Le Reve, a seven-song album that is nothing short of world-class."

--Rick Tvedt, Local Sounds Magazine
+-Local Sounds Magazine